AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 ## Athenagoras.

-Athenagoras wrote an \"Apology,\" about AD 178, and a \"Treatise on the Resurrection.\" He was a scholar and a philosopher, and made great efforts to convert the heathen to Christianity.
+**Athenagoras** wrote an \"Apology,\" about 178 AD, and a \"Treatise on the Resurrection.\" He was a scholar and a philosopher, and made great efforts to convert the heathen to Christianity.
 He declared that there shall be a judgment, the award of which shall be distributed according to conduct; but he nowhere refers to the duration of punishment.
-He was, however, the head of the Catechetical school in Alexandria, before Pantaenus, and must have shared the Universalist views of Pantaenus, Clement and Origen, his successors.
+He was, however, the head of the Catechetical school in Alexandria, before **Pantaenus**, and must have shared the Universalist views of **Pantaenus**, **Clement** and **Origen**, his successors.

 ## Theophilus.

-Theophilus (AD 180).
-This author has left a \"Treatise\" in behalf of Christianity, addressed to Autolycus, a learned heathen.
+**Theophilus** (180 AD).
+This author has left a \"Treatise\" on behalf of Christianity, addressed to Autolycus, a learned heathen.
 He uses current language on the subject of punishment, but says: \"Just as a vessel, which, after it has been made, has some flaw, is remade or remodeled, that it may become new and right, so it comes to man by death.
 For, in some way or other he is broken up, that he may come forth in the resurrection whole, I mean spotless, and righteous, and immortal.\"

 ## Conclusion.